Pillar 3 Disclosure

 Risk Appetite and Management

 The general acceptance within IPS is that risk is an inherent part of any business.
-The Partners of IPS decide their appetite for risk in consultation with its external Compliance Consultants.
+The Partners of IPS decide their appetite for risk in consultation with its Compliance & Risk Department and external Compliance Consultants.
 Risks with a high probability of occurring that could have a significant impact on the Partnership, and could not be mitigated would not be acceptable to the Partners.

-Risk is a fundamental part of the day to day management of IPS both within operational procedures and within the approach to stock selection and evaluation of investments.
-IPS ensure that all risks are minimised and mitigated through adequate internal controls
+Risk is a fundamental part of the day to day management of IPS both within operational procedures and within the approach to investment evaluation and selection.
+IPS ensure that all risks are minimised and mitigated through adequate internal controls.

 Risk is formally managed through the Partners working with internal and external compliance consultants.
 Risk is reviewed quarterly at Partners Meetings.